Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 After Clickable Menu Options - Access 2003.

-After going through the earlier Articles on this subject I hope that the Readers are now familiar with programming the Balloon Object of Microsoft Office Assistant.
-You have seen that you can use this feature with a few lines of customizable VBA Code to display MsgBox text formatted with Color, underline, and with your favorite images on them.
-We can display Menus on them to obtain responses from Users, besides the buttons that we normally use like OK, Cancel, Yes, No, etc.
+After reviewing the earlier articles on this topic, I hope readers are now familiar with programming the Balloon Object of the Microsoft Office Assistant.
+You have seen that with just a few lines of customizable VBA code, you can display message boxes with formatted text—using colors, underlines, and even your favorite images.
+These balloons can also include menus to capture user responses, in addition to standard buttons like OK, Cancel, Yes, and No.

-Since this article is the third part of this series I suggest that new Readers may go through the earlier Documents on this subject to learn interesting and simple ways to use this feature in MS-Access before continuing with this Article.
-Links to those Articles are given below:
+Since this article is the third part of the series, I recommend that new readers refer to the previous articles to learn these interesting and simple techniques in MS-Access before continuing.
+Links to those articles are provided below:

-Last week we learned how to display Clickable Menu Options in Message Box with the use of Office Assistant.
+Last week, we learned how to display Clickable Menu Options in a Balloon Object using Office Assistant.
 The Image of that example is given below.

-We have displayed the Menu Options in the Message Box with the Labels Property of the Balloon Object of Office Assistant.
+We have displayed the Menu Options in the Message Box using the Labels Property of the Balloon Object.

 Check Box Menu Options